 Sadly, some instances of cerebral palsy can be prevented.
 If a doctor or other healthcare provider makes a mistake during the birthing process, the child is at risk of suffering permanent damage.
 If your child is born with a birth injury that can be linked to a preventable medical mistake, you might be eligible for financial compensation.

-To schedule a confidential evaluation of your case, please contact Berkowitz and Hanna LLC today; our offices are located in Stamford, Bridgeport and Danbury.
+To schedule a confidential evaluation of your case, please contact Berkowitz Hanna today; our offices are located in Stamford, Bridgeport, and Danbury.
 The cerebral palsy lawyers with our firm are dedicated to helping families throughout Connecticut obtain justice in their birth injury cases.